For help with referencing styles or using referencing software please contact Lucy Drake

 RefWorks is a web based package available free to all university mmebers - to access it log into the FindIt@Bham and search for "RefWorks".

 Mendeley is a free web based package available to anybody.
-Mendeley has accompanying apps for iPhones and android phones.
+Mendeley has accompanying apps for iPads and iPhones and android phones.

 Bear in mind: